The Great Rift Valley Travel Guide

 The Great Rift Valley © Wajahat Mahmood Follow

-Millions of years ago the earth's crust was weakened and it tore apart, creating a split thousands of kilometres long down the continent of Africa up to 62 miles (100km) wide in places.
-Volcanic eruptions on either side caused the floor to sink into a flat plain creating the Great Rift Valley.
+Millions of years ago, the earth's crust was weakened and tore apart, creating a split thousands of kilometres long down the continent of Africa up to 62 miles (100km) wide in places.
+Volcanic eruptions on either side caused the floor to sink into a flat plain, creating the Great Rift Valley.

-The string of alkaline lakes known for their stunning scenery and abundant bird life include Lakes Naivasha, Elementeita, Nakuru, Bogoria, and Baringo.
-The uniqueness of these lakes lies in their high concentration of sodium carbonate from the surrounding volcanic rocks.
+The string of alkaline lakes known for their stunning scenery and abundant bird life include Lakes Naivasha, Elementaita, Nakuru, Bogoria and Baringo.
+The uniqueness lies in their high concentration of sodium carbonate from the surrounding volcanic rocks.
 This creates an ideal breeding ground for algae and a thriving environment for fish, which in turn attracts millions of birds to feed on the abundant food supply.
-Each of the lakes has a different water composition ranging from freshwater to very saline and brackish, with different bird life attracted to each.
+Each of the lakes has a different water composition ranging from freshwater to very saline and brackish, with different birdlife attracted to each.

 Become our The Great Rift Valley Travel Expert